-- 1. Counties and Regions will negotiate contracts to ensure the availability of services consistent with this policy by July 1, 2006. - 2.
+- 1. Counties and Regions will negotiate contracts to ensure the availability of services consistent with this policy. - 2.
 CRMs will provide individuals with information regarding services.
-CRMs may refer these individuals to Counties for additional assistance. - 3.
+CRMS will complete DDD Assessments prior to referring these individuals to Counties for additional assistance. - 3.
 CRMs, in cooperation with Counties, will determine with individuals and family members if individuals would like to pursue or maintain gainful employment in an integrated setting in the community. - 4.
 CRMs will authorize services for individuals who are seeking to pursue or maintain gainful employment.

-1 Source: American Association on Mental Retardation Fact Sheet on Supported Employment, March 2001.
+&lt;sup>1 Source: American Association on Mental Retardation Fact Sheet on Supported Employment, March 2001.